Finite Element Analysis Software | Autodesk

-Finite element analysis (FEA) is a computerized method for predicting how a product reacts to real-world forces, vibration, heat, fluid flow, and other physical effects.
-Finite element analysis shows whether a product will break, wear out, or work the way it was designed.
-It is called analysis, but in the product development process, it is used to predict what is going to happen when the product is used.
+Finite element analysis (FEA) is a computerised method for predicting how a product reacts to real-world forces, vibration, heat, fluid flow and other physical effects.
+Finite element analysis shows whether a product will break, wear out or work the way it was designed.
+It is called analysis, but in the product development process, it is used to predict what's going to happen when the product is used.

 FEA works by breaking down a real object into a large number (thousands to hundreds of thousands) of finite elements, such as little cubes.
-Mathematical equations help predict the behavior of each element.
-A computer then adds up all the individual behaviors to predict the behavior of the actual object.
+Mathematical equations help predict the behaviour of each element.
+A computer then adds up all the individual behaviours to predict the behaviour of the actual object.

-Finite element analysis helps predict the behavior of products affected by many physical effects, including:
+Finite element analysis helps predict the behaviour of products affected by many physical effects, including:

 - Mechanical stress